 It is appropriate that there be separate processes for accessibility complaints under the ACA and discrimination complaints under the Canadian Human Rights Act to reflect the distinct purposes of these two laws.
 The ACA's purpose is to realize a Canada without barriers by identifying, removing and preventing barriers in certain areas.
 It is a proactive and systemic approach to accessibility (preamble).
-The purpose of the Canadian Human Rights Act is broader, namely to give effect to the principle that everyone should have an equal opportunity to make for themselves the lives that they are able and wish to have without being prevented from doing so because of discrimination.18 The ACA and the Canadian Human Rights Act complement one another and must work together closely, but one should not lessen the effect of the other.
-(See page 8 of this report for related comments on strengthening the bill by adding sections that clarify that nothing in the ACA lessens the existing human rights Act, and that where a conflict arises between the ACA and another law, the law that provides the greatest accessibility for persons with disabilities will apply).
+The purpose of the Canadian Human Rights Act is broader, namely to give effect to the principle that everyone should have an equal opportunity to make for themselves the lives that they are able and wish to have without being prevented from doing so because of discrimination.
+The ACA and the Canadian Human Rights Act complement one another and must work together closely, but one should not lessen the effect of the other.
+(See page 8 of this report for related comments on strengthening the bill by adding sections that clarify that nothing in the ACA lessens the existing human rights obligations that federally regulated entities have under the Canadian Human Rights Act, and that where a conflict arises between the ACA and another law, the law that provides the greatest accessibility for persons with disabilities will apply).

-PART 7: CHIEF ACCESSIBILITY OFFICER (sections 111-116)
+CHIEF ACCESSIBILITY OFFICER (sections 111-116)